Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/WORKSPACE_LIBRARIES_AUDIT.md

 - [x] Replace relative imports with workspace package names - ✅ **No relative imports found**
 - [ ] Verify all imports compile correctly - ⚠️ **PENDING: Need to run build**
 - [ ] Run linter to check for errors - ⚠️ **PENDING: Need to run linter**

-### Step 4: Verification
-- [ ] Run `pnpm install` to verify all dependencies resolve
-- [ ] Run build for each project to verify no import errors
-- [ ] Run tests to verify functionality

 ---